MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 # Collaborate with a Dynamics 365 Remote Assist user through Microsoft Teams desktop or Teams for Mac

-When you use Teams desktop for the PC or Mac, you can collaborate with people using Dynamics 365 Remote Assist on HoloLens (in this article, a "Dynamics 365 Remote Assist HoloLens user") or Dynamics 365 Remote Assist on a mobile device (in this article, a "Dynamics 365 Remote Assist mobile user").
+When you use Microsoft Teams desktop for the PC or Mac, you can collaborate with people using Dynamics 365 Remote Assist on HoloLens (in this article, a "Dynamics 365 Remote Assist HoloLens user") or Dynamics 365 Remote Assist on a mobile device (in this article, a "Dynamics 365 Remote Assist mobile user").

 However, the features you can use to collaborate differ depending on which platform the Dynamics 365 Remote Assist user is using.